ImpulseHu/tyrant/README.md

 ## LICENSE

-tyrant is distributed under the terms of the MIT License.
+	Tyrant is distributed under the terms of the MIT License.